ISEB

 1. Tomatoes: Mexico is one of the largest producers of tomatoes globally.
 The country boasts a wide variety of tomato types, including cherry, beefsteak, and Roma tomatoes.
 Mexican tomatoes are known for their rich flavor and vibrant colors.

-Mexican Tomato
+Sourcing Mexican Tomato

 2. Beans: Beans hold a significant place in Mexican cuisine and culture.
 Different varieties such as black beans, pinto beans, and kidney beans are cultivated extensively throughout the country.
 They are not only delicious but also provide essential nutrients like protein and fiber.